-- VivaCity’s computer vision monitoring is unique in its ability to provide near-real time insights into e-scooter behaviours and multimodal interactions
+- Viva’s computer vision monitoring is unique in its ability to provide near-real time insights into e-scooter behaviors and multimodal interactions

 - This comprehensive e-scooter data should underpin the assessment of e-scooter trials

 - Data-led decision-making is crucial to enabling e-scooters to reach their potential as a safe, sustainable and attractive transport mode

 The road to safe and sustainable e-scooter integration with Viva